 - Advising

 - Annual Assessment

 - Exit Survey

-- Other forms (e.g., transfer credit, DIS, etc.) may be found in the CEE main office (A129).
+- Other forms (e.g., transfer credit, DIS, etc.) may be found in the CEE main office (A129) or downloaded on the CEE website: https://eng.famu.fsu.edu/cee/student/forms.

-- Announcement of annual evaluation, prelim, and defense is done by emailing Graduate Program Associate (civil@eng.famu.fsu.edu) the title of the presentation, abstract, name of the advisor, day & time, and location (e.g., classroom number).
+- Announcement of annual evaluation, prelim, and defense is done by emailing Graduate Coordinator (civil@eng.famu.fsu.edu) the title of the presentation, abstract, name of the advisor, day & time, and location (e.g., classroom number).